 “One…friend told me how his mother, an atheist, flat-out told him she didn’t love him anymore after he became a Christian” (p.
 57).

 This really shook me since I really haven’t ever faced persecution.
 Rather my parents hoped and prayed for me that I would personally walk with Christ.
 I haven’t experienced the fear of “coming out” to my family about being a Christian as Caplin and others have.
-I have no experience being from a culture that wishes their children would never follow Jesus.
+I have no experience of that, being from a Christian culture that wishes their children would follow Jesus, honoring (rather than shaming) when this does happen.
 I have never been treated hostile by my family for my religion (except mildly from a family member who is an atheist).
 In that sense I am privileged.

 A great and accessible format